SMGCommunity/Petari/CONTRIBUTING.md

 * Functions for classes must be put in this order: constructor, destructor, operators, virtual functions, member functions
     * If the virtual functions are not in the order that they are in the vtable, then the rule above can be ignored as these functions must be placed in order
 * When referencing a class member, do not use `this->`, unless it is required for compilation

+### Nonmatching Code
+If your code does NOT match, use the `NONMATCHING` macro and include the assembly file and explain in a comment why it does not match.

+### Types
+If the function arguments in the symbol use `int`, do NOT use `s32`, you have to use `int`, as they do not mangle to the same symbol.